 A mighty little crag housing some steep Sydney classics.
 Sandstone, easy access, snakes and ladders, there is much here to keep a smile on your dile.
-The cliff was descovered by Alan Smith but it was Dave Barnes who did the work in the early 1990's.
+The cliff was discovered by Alan Smith but it was Dave Barnes who did the work in the early 1990's.
 His routes include 'Gate Keeper' (23) the mega classic, 'Ruthless Babe' (22), 'Bitch'n' (23), 'Welcome to the Body Shop' (21), 'Meltdown' (19) and 'Sparky' (16).
 Other climbers filled in the gaps and what is left is a dozen pumpy numbers.
-Beware of the summer snakes in the break of Bitch'n and mindfull of the neighbours at the cliff top, it's their backyard.
+Beware of the summer snakes in the break of Bitch'n and mindful of the neighbors at the cliff top, it's their backyard.

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)